-Formerly known as Cyber Power Systems, Inc., SOFTSTAR ENTERTAINMENT INC. ("the Company") was incorporated in August 1998 in the Republic of China and it changed its name to SOFTSTAR ENTERTAINMENT INC. the same year.
-The Company main lines of business include online games, game software, instructional software, and research, design and sales of computer peripherals.
-On August 8, 2001, the Company listed its shares of stock on the Taipei Stock Exchange (TPEX).
-The Company's registered office and the main business location is at 6F, No. 85, Section 4, Ren'ai Road, Taipei, Republic of China (R.O.C.).
+Formerly known as Cyber Power Systems, Inc., SOFTSTAR ENTERTAINMENT INC. ("the Company") was incorporated in August 1998 in the Republic of China and changed its name to SOFTSTAR ENTERTAINMENT INC. the same year.
+The Company and its subsidiaries ("the Group") main lines of business include online games, game software, instructional software, and research, design and sales of computer peripherals.
+On August 8, 2001, the Company listed its shares of stock on the Taipei Stock Exchange (TPEx).
+The Company's registered office and the main business location is at 6F, No. 85, Section 4, Ren'ai Road, Republic of China (R.O.C.).